nomansadiq11/devops-utils/bash/linux/commands.md

 you shouldn't write the commands somewhere to remember it but sometimes you need to find quick way.

-so here I will write

-> Check Disk space usage by each folder in directory
+## Check Disk Space Usage by each folder in directory

 ```bash
 du -sch *               # here * is path in current director